 12a.2.8.2.
 Link setup procedure for MIMO mode

 In this subsection link setup procedure for MIMO transmission mode is described.
 Figure12a.5-1 shows the procedure．DEV1, which intends to use M1 spatial streams (= the number of MIMO branches), is assumed to be a PPC (P2P coordinator).
 DEV1 has Marray antenna elements in its antenna array.
-DEV1 selects and switches on M antenna elements before starting MIMO mode.
+DEV1 selects and switches on well-placed M antenna elements before starting MIMO mode.
 At first Beacon is sent in SISO mode from DEV1 to DEV2 which intends to use M2 spatial streams.
 This SISO transmission is done using antenna element #1 (TBD) at DEV1 and antenna element #1 (TBD) at DEV2.

 DEV1 sends a beacon which comprises followings: